demisto/content/Packs/MISPFeed/README.md

 ## What does this content pack do?

-- MISP Feed Fetches attributes from MISP and creates Demisto's indicators from them.
+- MISP Feed Fetches attributes from MISP and creates indicators from them.

 ## Authentication